Henry Lehmann

-Henry Lehmann (August 21, 1929 – February 2, 2000), was the General Manager of General Electric's military systems operations in Syracuse, New York and a philanthropist within the American Jewish Community.
+Henry Lehmann (August 21, 1929 – February 2, 2000), was an American business executive who was the General Manager of General Electric's military systems operations in Syracuse, New York and a philanthropist within the American Jewish Community.

 Childhood fleeing Nazi Germany

 Henry was born in Leipzig, Germany on August 21, 1929, the younger of two sons of comfortable German-Jewish parents Marie and Leo.
 Leo's mother had been born and had lived in Alsace-Lorraine.
 In 1937, Henry, his parents, and his elder brother René fled the Nazi regime by moving first to Nice, France, where they lived for 18 months, and then to São Paulo, Brazil.
 In the early spring of 1941, the family received their immigration visa to the United States and settled in New Orleans, Louisiana, home of Leo's cousin Mathile.

 Early adulthood

 Lehmann became an Eagle Scout (Boy Scouts of America) and graduated from high school in August 1944 at the age of 14.
 He was given a full tuition scholarship to study at Tulane University's school of Electrical Engineering.
 While at Tulane, his family received word that Henry's Aunt, Hilda Landau, had been murdered at Auschwitz.
 Trying to rescue her from Europe had been the family's constant preoccupation since they had arrived in the United States.

 Henry did well at Tulane, graduating second in his class of 16 in May 1948, at the age of 18.
 GE offered employment to the top three ranked graduates, and Henry accepted, beginning a 35-year career with General Electric.
 His first position was in Erie, PA.
 Henry was accepted into GE's Advanced Engineering Program, a full-time three-year in-house engineering graduate school designed in the 1930s by Robert E. Doherty to overcome the deficiencies in American engineering education, and transferred to Fort Wayne, Indiana.
 In August 1949, Henry moved to Schenectady for the final two years of GE's Advanced Engineering Program.

 In February 1951, Henry married Elizabeth Ann Lichtenberg, daughter of Chester Lichtenberg, a senior manager of General Electric in Fort Wayne.